CloudMonitorApp/APIFlow/README.md

 #### Methods

-Currently APIFlow is intended for RESTful resource listings, that be `index` or collections.
+Currently APIFlow is intended for RESTful resource listings, that be `index` or collections and single entries `show`.
 It can either be done by specifically referering to a API resource and an Eloquent model:

 ```php
 class UserController extends APIController